-Security of YCRC facilities and all data stored on them is extremely important, and the YCRC takes several steps to help provide a secure computing environment, including:
+Security of YCRC facilities and all data stored on them is critical, and the YCRC takes several steps to help provide a secure computing environment, including:

-- Operating the clusters in a secure datacenter, with restricted and logged access; - Using firewalls to allow access only from Yale computers or the Yale VPN, and restricting that access to only login and data transfer servers; - Requiring ssh key pairs (not passwords) for ssh authentication; - Keeping operating systems up to date, and regularly applying security patches;
+- Operating the clusters in a secure data center, with restricted and logged access; - Using firewalls to allow access only from the Yale campus network or the Yale VPN, and restricting that access to only login and data transfer servers; - Requiring ssh key pairs (not passwords) for ssh authentication; - Requiring Multi-factor Authentication for both VPN and HPC authentication; - Keeping operating systems up to date, and regularly applying security patches;

-In addition, users bear individual responsibility for the security of YCRC clusters and their data.
+In addition, users are responsible for the security of YCRC clusters and their data.
 Accordingly, users are expected to follow standard security practices to ensure the safety and security of their accounts and data.
 This includes:

-- Using strong passphrases on ssh keys; - Setting permissions appropriately on data files and directories; - Never sharing private keys, passphrases, or other login information; - Following the terms of any regulations or Data Use Agreements that cover their data. - Never store sensitive data in filenames or jobnames even on a cluster approved for such data.
+- Using strong passphrases on ssh keys; - Setting permissions appropriately on data files and directories; - Never sharing private keys, passphrases, or other login information; - Following the terms of any regulations or Data Use Agreements that cover their data.